FilippoL/TalkStats/README.md

 # TalkStats - WhatsApp Chat Analyzer

 > Ever wondered who sends the most messages in your group chat?
 Or what time your friends are most active?
-Maybe you're curious about the overall *vibe* of your conversations?
+Maybe you're curious about your group's favorite emojis?
 Well, wonder no more!

 A full-stack web app that turns your boring WhatsApp chat exports into beautiful, insightful analytics.
 No login required, no data stored on servers - just pure chat analysis goodness.